AmmarShaqeel/rajhi-credit-importer/README.md

 # rajhi_credit_card_importer
-An importer for PDF Rajhi Card Statements (Should work for Cashback/Credit Cards) to beancount.
+An importer for Rajhi PDF Card Statements to beancount.
+At the moment only Cashback and Credit Cards.
 No support for Debit cards at the moment.

 Based on the beangulp framework: https://github.com/beancount/beangulp.